Smooth and probabilistic PARAFAC model with auxiliary covariates: SPACO Model

+Practitioners may choose other forms for $\Omega$.
 If practitioners want $\phi_k(t)$ to have slowly varying derivatives, they can also use a penalty matrix that penalizes changes in gradients over time.

-When the number of covariates $q$ in $\bZ$ is moderately large, we may wish to impose sparsity in the $\bbeta$ parameter.
+Further, when the number of covariates $q$ in $\bZ$ is moderately large, we may wish to impose sparsity in the $\bbeta$ parameter.
 We encourage such sparsity by including a lasso penalty \citep{tibshirani2011regression} in the model.
-Our goal is then to find parameters maximizing the expected penalized log-likelihood, or minimizing the penalized expected deviance loss, under the scaling constraints of eq.\ (\ref{eq:constraints}):
+In summary, our goal is then to find parameters maximizing the expected penalized log-likelihood, or minimizing the penalized expected deviance loss, under norm constraints:

+Only the identifiability constraint (C.1) has entered the objective.
+We can always guarantee (C.2) by changing the signs in $\bV$, $\bPhi$, $\bbeta$ and reordering the components afterward without changing the achieved objective value.

 Eq.\ (\ref{eq:objective}) describes a non-convex problem.
-However, we can find locally optimal solutions via an alternating update procedure.
-We may update $\bbeta_k$ using lasso regression, fixing other parameters.
-However, there is no simple subroutine for updating parameters like $\bV_k$, even with other parameters fixed.
-This leads to a mixed EM procedure where we update $\bbeta_k$ maximizing the marginal log-likelihood, and update other parameters using the EM algorithm.
-We give details of our iterative estimation procedure in Section \ref{sec:estimation} and show that the loss is nonincreasing over the iterations.
+We will find locally optimal solutions via an alternating update procedure: (1) fixing other parameters and updating $\bbeta$ via lasso regressions; (2) fixing $\bbeta$ and updating other model parameters using the EM algorithm.
+We give details of our iterative estimation procedure in Section \ref{sec:estimation}.